asyraphile/fund_mgt_sys/README.md

 3. Create a virtual environment by running "python -m venv venv"
 4. Once venv is created, run ".\venv\Scripts\activate" to activate the virtual environment.
 5. Install required libraries to run the system by running "pip install -r requirements.txt".
+6. Run "python manage.py migrate" to migrate changes.
+This will create db.sqlite3 in your local computer and create tables in the database.
-6. Run "python manage.py runserver" to start the development server.
+7. Run "python manage.py runserver" to start the development server.

 ## API Endpoints